 Hastings Hensel is the author of a chapbook, Control Burn.
 His poems have appeared in The Greensboro Review, Cave Wall, 32 Poems, Gray's Sporting Journal, and elsewhere.
 He lives in Murrells Inlet, SC and teaches at Coastal Carolina University.
 He is also the recipient of the 2014 South Carolina Arts Commission Fellowship in Poetry.

 Gwen E. Kirby

-Gwen E. Kirby holds an MFA in fiction from Johns Hopkins University, where she currently teaches.
+Gwen E. Kirby holds an MFA in fiction from Johns Hopkins University and this fall she will begin her PhD in creative writing at the University of Cincinnati.
 Her stories have been finalists for the Zoetrope: All Story and the Indiana Review short fiction competitions.
 She also works for the Sewanee Young Writers' Conference.

 Chris Poole is from Harrison, Tennessee and graduated from the University of the South in 2011 with a degree in English and Russian.
 His stories have been published by Waccamaw and Flavorwire.com.
-He will begin his first year at Emerson College’s MFA program this fall.
+He is currently an MFA student studying fiction at Emerson College, where he will also teach in the First-Year Writing Program this fall.

 Melissa Range’s first book of poems, Horse and Rider (Texas Tech University Press, 2010), won the 2010 Walt McDonald Prize in Poetry.
-Her poems have appeared in 32 Poems, Image, New England Review, The Paris Review, and other journals.
-Originally from East Tennessee, she’s completing her PhD in English at the University of Missouri.
-This summer, she will be a Fellow at the American Antiquarian Society, where she will be researching the abolitionist movement.
+Recent poems have appeared or are forthcoming in Image, Ecotone, Subtropics, Birmingham Poetry Review, and other journals.
+Beginning in fall 2014, she will be an assistant professor of English at Lawrence University in Wisconsin.